 Did you know you can use a cayenne pepper gargle for sore throats?
 It may sound hard to believe, but this amazing trick makes a sore throat feel like velvet, at least for a few hours, and promotes healing of tissues damaged by coughing.

 Once upon a time, I had a phone sales job that really depended on my voice, and I was suffering with a sore throat and cough.
-I tried tea with lemon and honey, Fisherman’s Friend cough drops, and Slippery Elm cough drops.
+I tried tea with lemon and honey, homemade cough drops, Fisherman’s Friend cough drops, and Slippery Elm cough drops.

 People kept suggesting remedies and bringing me products they had stashed in their desk drawers.
 We’d all been through it at some point.